Ted Cohen (music industry executive): Local Record Promoter to Director of Artist Development: 1970–1984

 In June 1970, Cohen became Assistant Buyer at Disc Records - a 34 store national music retail chain based in Cleveland.
 A year later, he was hired as local record promoter at Columbia Records and moved to Cincinnati, OH.
 At Columbia Records, Cohen worked on releases by Chicago, Blood, Sweat & Tears and Boz Scaggs.

 In the Fall of 1971, he was recruited by Warner Bros.
 Records under the same job profile of a local record promoter.
 Two years later, he was promoted to Director of East Coast Artist Development and relocated to Boston, MA.
-Over the next 10 years, he worked with Alice Cooper, The Doobie Brothers, Fleetwood Mac, The Who, Van Halen, Prince, Talking Heads, Robert Palmer, The Beach Boys, The Sex Pistols, George Benson, The Pretenders, The Ramones, Roxy Music, Asia and Al Jarreau.
+Over the next 10 years, he worked with Alice Cooper, The Doobie Brothers, Fleetwood Mac, The Who, Van Halen, Prince, Talking Heads, Robert Palmer, The Beach Boys, The Sex Pistols, George Benson, The Pretenders, The Ramones, Roxy Music, Asia, and Al Jarreau.

 At the suggestion of the audio and video inventor Henry Kloss, Cohen started attending the Consumer Electronics Show (CES) in Chicago in 1976.
-In 1979, Atari gave Cohen an Atari 800 computer and a 300 baud Hayes Smartmodem.
+In 1979, Atari gave Cohen an Atari 800 home computer and a 300 baud Hayes Smartmodem.

 In 1982, Warner Bros.
 Records creative executive Stan Cornyn asked Cohen to join a new media work group, a cross-division effort between Warner Bros.
-Records and Atari.
+Records and Atari, Inc..
 The group was led by GUI creator Alan Kay and, along with Cohen, included Voyager/Criterion founder Robert Stein & audio expert Al McPherson.
 The purpose of the group was to look at the new interaction between the nascent personal computer and the imminent debut of the Compact Disc and CD-ROM, and their combined impact on the consumer music market in the coming years.

 On April 23, 1984, Cohen resigned his position at Warner Bros.
 Records after watching the rock mockumentary This is Spinal Tap the previous night with Robert Fripp & Tony Levin from King Crimson.